dlewis27/SSRgenotyper/README.md

 # SSRgenotyper
 find SSRs in a population

 SSRmulti will find simple sequence repeats of length 2,3, and 4 from given sam files and a reference.
 SSR with the same letters (i.e. GGG) or are lowercase will be excluded.
+Currently it only works for diploid organisms.
 The output is a table that with the marker names and SSR alleles.

 ## Making the Reference